Beatrice Isabel Jones: Nursing career

 In 1894, Jones began working at St. Barts, holding various positions until 1896 when she took a position as the Assistant Matron of the New General Hospital in Birmingham.
 Jones left the infirmary in 1897 when she was appointed matron of Victoria Park Hospital in London.
 In January 1900, she joined Princess Christian's Army Nursing Service Reserve and the following month was called for service in the Second Boer War.
 She served in General Hospital No. 1 at Wynberg, No. 2 of Pretoria and finally No. 5 at Wynberg, before she returned to Britain and her post as matron at Victoria Park in November.
 When Queen Alexandra's Imperial Military Nursing Service (QAIMNS) was established in 1902, Jones applied and was appointed as a matron in 1903.

-Soon thereafter, Jones began working as Mmtron of the Royal Herbert Hospital, at Woolwich. but resigned after only a few months.
+Soon thereafter, Jones began working as Matron of the Royal Herbert Hospital, at Woolwich. but resigned after only a few months.
 While she was working there, she was awarded the gold badge of the QAIMNS by Queen Alexandra and then in a ceremony in the yard, all members of the Royal Army Medical Corps who had served in the Boer War were issued the Queen's South Africa Medal.
 In spite of having tendered her resignation in 1903, Jones had returned to Herbert in 1904.
 In April 1905, it was announced that Jones had been appointed as matron for the new hospital to be built in Millbank.
 Though the Queen Alexandra Military Hospital construction had not begun, Jones, fifteen nurses and six sisters were hired.
 The purpose of the hospital was to train nurses to work in other facilities and for the first time, before nurses could be eligible to become matrons, they were required to pass a nursing examination.